-What a Fed rate cut would mean for US car shoppers
+What a Fed rate cut means for car shoppers

-The U.S. auto market is unlikely to see a major uptick in sales if the Federal Reserve follows through on its expected interest rate cut on Wednesday, according to industry experts, but consumers may benefit slightly.
+The U.S. auto market is unlikely to see a major uptick in sales from the Federal Reserve's decision on Wednesday to cut interest rates, according to industry experts, but consumers may benefit slightly

 Continue Reading Below

-Investors and economists say the central bank is likely to trim its benchmark interest rate by 25 basis points to a range of 1.75 percent to 2 percent at the conclusion of its regular two-day policy meeting.
+The central bank trimmed its benchmark interest rate by 25 basis points to a range of 1.75 percent to 2 percent at the conclusion of its regular two-day policy meeting.
 Auto loan rates often, but not always, move in tandem with the federal funds rate, since borrowing money becomes less expensive.

 MORE FROM FOXBUSINESS.COM...